StevenPeutz/Disinformation-NLP/README.md

-# Masterthesis-Disinformation-NLP
+# Masterthesis-Misinformation-NLP
-A study comparing the robustness to MT induced noise of NLP based Disinformation Classification architectures (focussing on vectorization methods and  classification algorithm combinations).
+A study comparing the robustness to MT induced noise of NLP based Misinformation Classification architectures (focussing on vectorization methods and  classification algorithm combinations).
 <br>
 ## About this project
 This study uses a 6 x 7 x 4 design in terms of embeddings, models and test sets.
 Resulting in 42 NLP architectures, each tested on 4 noise<sup>1</sup> levels.